off-court-creations/houston/README.md

 # Create a new workspace (scaffold folders and schemas)
 npm run dev -- workspace new my-workspace

+# Create a new workspace on GitHub (and push)
+npm run dev -- workspace new ./tracking \
+  --create-remote my-org/tracking --host github.com --private --push

 # Create and list tickets
 npm run dev -- ticket new story --interactive